cameron-raymond/Website/static/content/about/bottom-content.md

 ## Awards 🏆 and Talks 💬

+**💬 Industry Insights Series: Oxford Internet Institute** (Oxford Internet Institute, 2024).
+Met with current MSc and DPhil students at the OII about my experience in academia and industry.

 **💬 Safety2Vec: An Introduction to Text Embeddings and their Applications in T&S** (TrustCon, 2023).
 Presented on applications of AI in Trust & Safety to tech professionals.

 **💬 Generative AI for Constructive Communication** (MIT Media Lab, 2023).
 Presented on trust, regulatory policy, and audits.